The committee must track all contributions that it receives. A committee registered as full reporting must disclose all contributions it receives.

 The following activities are NOT considered contributions.
 They are neither reportable as contributions nor do they count towards the donor’s limit.

-- A contribution that is returned to the contributor within five business days of receipt.
+- A contribution that is returned to the contributor within ten business days of receipt.

 - Ordinary home hospitality, including coffee hours, cocktail parties, wine and cheese parties and similar gatherings where the purpose is to meet the candidate or organize a campaign and where no admission fee is charged or contributions expected from those attending.

 - Personal services of the kind commonly performed by volunteers so long as the volunteers are not being compensated by anyone in connection with his or her volunteer activity (see Volunteer Services below).

 - Incidental expenditures by volunteers of $50 or less in the aggregate for the duration of the campaign.
 If this limit is exceeded, the entire amount is reported as an in-kind contribution and subsequent expenditures by the volunteer would be disclosed on future reports as additional contributions.

 - A news item, feature, commentary or editorial in a regularly scheduled news medium that is 1) of primary interest to the general public, 2) controlled by a person whose business is that news medium, and 3) not controlled by a candidate or a political committee.

 - Internal political communications from 1) a political party organization or PAC primarily to its contributors or members; 2) a corporation or similar enterprise primarily to its officers, management staff and stockholders; or 3) a union, association or other membership organization primarily to its members.